Home

 A need for structure¶

-Information about Kyokushin today is dispersed across multiple organizations, informal sources, and personal interpretations.
+Information about Kyokushin is today spread across many organizations, books, instructor lines, informal sources, and personal interpretations.

-The objective is not to create a new organization or an alternative interpretation, but to clarify the existing tradition through consistent documentation.
+The goal is not to create a new organization or an alternative teaching, but to clarify the existing tradition through consistent documentation.

 Methodical analysis of source material¶